lattebreak/jenkins-master-pipeline/README.md

 # jenkins-master-pipeline
-This repository will contain a mix of bash script and pipeline to maintain/upgrade the Jenkins master container on my personal Ubuntu VM.
+This repository will contain a mix of bash script and pipeline to maintain/upgrade the Jenkins master container and Jenkins Docker agent on my personal Ubuntu VM.

 ===================